 Here’s an idea for a terrific potluck dinner party at your studio.
 It’s called “Around the World with Ballroom Dancing”.
-The way it works is, we ask students to bring a dish that’s related to the origin of our social dances.
-To illustrate, an easy and obvious one would be Polka which originated in Poland.
-All you need to do is bring a treat that’s associated with Poland.
-For example, something like Roasted Potatoes and Kielbasa would be perfect.
+Simply ask your students to bring a dish that’s related to the country of origin of our social dances.
+For example, an easy and obvious one would be Polka, which originated in Poland.
+All you need to do is bring a treat that’s associated with Poland, such as something like Roasted Potatoes and Kielbasa.

 Here are some food suggestions for an “Around the World with Ballroom Dance” potluck party.

 Welcome to the first stop of our International Potluck Dinner.

 - Bagel with a Schmear

 - And, don’t forget the New York-Style Cheesecake.